morgoe/yogaruka/home.md

 ---
 <section class="Longform Longform--blogpost" markdown="1">
 <div class="form-feedback info">
   Due to the coronavirus lockdown, we are currently operating <strong>online only</strong>.
 All classes will be live-streamed on Zoom, and we have reduced our membership prices so that everyone can still participate.
-We really appreciate your support for small businesses like ours.
+We really appreciate your support for small businesses like ours during this time.
 </div>

 ## Does this sound like you?